knpuniversity/symfony-bundle/knpu/testing.md

 ```
 If you want to know more about this: https://github.com/sebastianbergmann/phpunit/issues/3369
 ***

+*So* nice!
+Right now, they live in the *app*, but moving them *into* the bundle is our next job!
+But first... let's make sure they're still working.

 Find the terminal tab for the application and run: